alphagov/paas-product-scripts/README.md

 Output will contain org admin names for every service on PaaS, so be **Very** careful with data at rest, and don't accidentally commit this report back to GitHub!!!!

 ### userlist.sh
 An early version of servicelist.sh.
-Needs a bit of fixing up still.
+Just lists out the people to contact, not any of the apps.
+Again, be careful with data at rest!